matrix-org/matrix-spec/content/client-server-api/_index.md

 This endpoint is particularly useful if the client has lost context on the aggregation for a parent event and needs to rebuild/verify it.

-When using the `recurse` parameter, note that there no way for a client to control how far the server recurses.
+When using the `recurse` parameter, note that there is no way for a client to control how far the server recurses.
 If the client decides that the server's recursion level is insufficient, it could, for example, perform the recursion itself, or disable whatever feature requires more recursion.